Contact us to arrange an appointment to discuss the treatment options available for melasma.

 Consider all the places you go to in a day that could cause a problem – a big office window, driving to work, sunglass arms, belts.
 Foresee issues ahead of time and plan your day.
 You’ll get better at this once you see that it gives you results, so figure out what your triggers are – because they exist.
 Melasma does not exist is a vacuum.

 Hollywood comes to the rescue – theatre and film make-up is very useful and designed to cover all manner of blemishes.
 Head to your local or online retailer of quality theatre-quality make-up and see what they have available.
 Call them to discuss your needs – they will have recommendations.
-It’s not cheap, but it’s incredibly effective.
+It’s not cheap, but it’s effective.

 If you’ve just had your first outbreak of melasma, make an appointment with a specialist dermatologist at ENRICH in Armadale, Melbourne, for an appointment to analyse your skin condition.
 If we understand what has triggered your melasma, we can help solve it sooner rather than later.
 A good treatment plan with a practitioner you trust is at least half the problem solved.